Why a Museum of Saving?

 But what is FINANCIAL EDUCATION?

-It is the process through which individuals manage money carefully and increase their familiarity with products, institutions and concepts of risk/return, in addition to the capability of calculating.
+It is the process through which individuals learn to manage money carefully and increase their familiarity with products, institutions and concepts of risk/return, in addition to the capability of calculating.

 The aim is to enable people to manage their income by planning expenses and goals over the medium- long term.